 - Relax in the infamous Thermal Spas – which remain open throughout the winter.

 Getting around the city to explore all it has to offer is easy.
 Budapest is well connected by efficient public transport including trains to get to/from the airport, and trams, metro and buses within the city centre.
 You can buy a Budapest card for 24hrs (4,900 HUF – approx. £14.92), 48hrs (7,900 HUF – approx. £24.06) or 72hrs (9,900 HUF – approx. £30.15).
 This not only grants you unlimited access to public transport, but free entry or discounts to various attractions too.

 It’s easy to find affordable places to eat outside of the main areas – so you can find anything to suit your budget.
 You can find a meal from about 1000HUF upwards.
 Like most places, tipping is part of the culture in Hungary.
 In most bars and restaurants you can typically expect to leave a 10-15% gratuity.

 And one final tip – there is usually a fee for using public washrooms!
 This ranges from 100 – 200 HUF, so always make sure you have cash.

 So if we’ve got you craving a slice of Hungarian Christmas culture – don’t forget to pre-order your Hungarian Forint (HUF) before you go!
 Our Reserve & Collect service allows you to order currency a minimum of 24 hours in advance for collection at all our airport and central London locations – so you can still lock in our best rates even if it’s a last minute trip.
-We have branches at London Gatwick, London Stansted, London Southend, and Bristol airports – which all have direct routes to Budapest.
+We have branches at London Gatwick – which has direct routes to Budapest.